Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/step2.md

 | Boot components in FAT32 partition of SD Card | sd_dir/boot.scr                                        | U-boot configuration file to store in FAT32 partition of SD card                                    |
 | Linux Software Components         | sw_comp/Image</br>sw_comp/rootfs.ext4</br>sw_comp/sysroots | Linux components for application creation and Linux booting.
 They can be packaged into platform or stay standalone and be linked during application creation process. |

-In this tutorial, we will use the Linux software components provided by the Common Images.

-We would store all the necessary files for Vitis platform creation flow.
-Here we call it **step2_sw/build/pfm** directory.
+This tutorial uses the Linux software components provided by the Common Images.
+You can store all the necessary files for Vitis platform creation flow in the ``step2_sw/build/pfm`` directory.

-1. Download and extract Common Images for Versal
+1. Download and extract the Common Images for AMD Versal™ devices.

    - Visit the [Vitis Embedded Platforms](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html) download page.
-   - On Version 2023.1 page, download the Versal common image to step2_sw/build/common.
+   - Download the Versal common image to `step2_sw/build/common` from the 2023.1 page.
-   - Extract the downloaded package with command `cd step2_sw/build/common; tar -xzf xilinx-versal-common-v2023.1.tar.gz`
+   - Extract the downloaded package using the `cd step2_sw/build/common; tar -xzf xilinx-versal-common-v2023.1.tar.gz` command.

 2. Prepare the boot components.

-   From the table above, we know that the boot components include the following items:
+   From the table above, you know that the boot components include the following items:

-   - bl31.elf
+   - ``bl31.elf``
-   - u-boot.elf
+   - ``u-boot.elf``
-   - system.dtb
+   - ``system.dtb``

    Follow these steps to copy them to boot directory.

-   - Create directory for boot components `mkdir step2_sw/build/boot`
+   - Create directory for boot components `mkdir step2_sw/build/boot`.
-   - Copy boot components from common image directory
+   - Copy boot components from common image directory.

      ```bash
      cp step2_sw/build/common/bl31.elf step2_sw/build/boot
      cp step2_sw/build/common/u-boot.elf step2_sw/build/boot
      ```

-   - Copy device tree
+   - Copy device tree.

      ```bash
      cp step2_sw/build/vck190_custom_dt/psv_cortexa72_0/device_tree_domain/bsp/system.dtb step2_sw/build/boot
      ```

-3. Prepare the **sd_dir** directory.
+3. Prepare the ``sd_dir`` directory.
 Contents in this directory will be packaged to FAT32 partition of SD card image by v++ package tool.

-   - Create sd_dir directory: `mkdir step2_sw/build/sd_dir`
+   1. Create the ``sd_dir`` directory: `mkdir step2_sw/build/sd_dir`
-   - Copy **boot.scr** from common image directory **step2_sw/build/common** to the **step2_sw/build/sd_dir** directory.
-It's a script for u-boot initialization.
-U-boot will read it from fat32 partition during boot process.
+   2. Copy ``boot.scr`` from the common image directory ``step2_sw/build/common`` to the ``step2_sw/build/sd_dir`` directory.
+It is a script for U-Boot initialization.
+U-boot will read it from FAT32 partition during boot process.

 4. Prepare Linux software components for application creation.
 Platform packaging can add them or exclude them.
 Due to the software component size, they are usually kept outside of platforms so that these components can be reused among multiple platforms with the same architecture.
 On the other side, keeping Linux software components in the platform can prevent mix and match different combinations when delivering the platform from one team to another.
 Here we keep the Linux software components standalone.